Compliance Review Hub

 Preserve staff judgment with reason categories, reviewer notes, status tracking, and a transparent audit trail for approval, denial, escalation, or follow-up.

 The goal is not just faster review.
-It is a more consistent and more traceable operating model, where application intake, evidence gathering, AI suggestions, and human judgment are easier to follow from submission through final disposition.
+It is a more consistent and more traceable operating model, where application intake, evidence gathering, suggestions, and human judgment are easier to follow from submission through final disposition.

-How AI supports the Arkansas AI-Verify project
+How the platform supports the Verify project

-AI in this workspace is intended to support, not replace, ETPL verification, WFP application review, and compliance operations.
+This workspace is intended to support, not replace, ETPL verification, WFP application review, and compliance operations.
 It can read across case materials faster than a manual first pass, generate concise summaries, identify conflicting details, surface likely verification sources, and prepare a structured record for staff review.
 This helps teams spend less time gathering information and more time validating evidence and making sound decisions.

-Structured program and case analysis before staff action
+Structured program analysis before action

 Bring fragmented records into one review workflow